nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/contributing-a-new-endpoint.md

         version: '1'

 ---
-It is possible to contribute a new endpoint to the API creating new [web objects]({{page page='web-object-model'}}).
+It is possible to contribute a new endpoint to the API by creating new [web objects]({{page page='web-object-model'}}).

-Thanks to WebEngine and its pluggability, we provided a way to add other root endpoints that benefit from the same infrastructure.
-It&rsquo;s just a matter of providing a web object in another bundle, like the following one.
+Thanks to WebEngine and its pluggability, we've provided a way to add other root endpoints that benefit from the same infrastructure.
+It&rsquo;s just a matter of providing a web object in another bundle, like the following:

 ```
 @WebObject(type="productRoot")